Lovely Molly

-Lovely Molly is a 2011 American supernatural horror film directed by Eduardo Sánchez.
-The film initially had a working title of The Possession but was later changed to Lovely Molly.
-The plot follows newlyweds Molly and Tim as they move into the bride's childhood home, where painful memories and a powerful demon soon begin to haunt Molly.
+Lovely Molly is a 2011 American supernatural horror film directed by Eduardo Sánchez, co-written by Sánchez and Jamie Nash, and produced by Haxan Films, the production company behind The Blair Witch Project (1999).
+The film initially had a working title of The Possession before being retitled.

+The plot follows newlyweds Molly and Tim Reynolds as they move into Molly's childhood home, where repressed memories of abuse and a malevolent demonic presence begin to unravel Molly's sanity.
+The film stars Gretchen Lodge in her feature film debut, alongside Johnny Lewis and Alexandra Holden.

+Lovely Molly blends found footage and conventional cinematography, and its score was composed by the post-rock band Tortoise.
+It premiered at the Tribeca Film Festival in 2011 and was released theatrically in the United States in May 2012 by Image Entertainment.
+Critical reception was mixed, with a 46% rating on Rotten Tomatoes, though several critics praised Lodge's "transformative performance" and favourable comparisons were drawn to Roman Polanski's Repulsion (1965).

 Plot

 The film opens with a video recording of Molly apologizing for her actions and attempting to slit her throat with a knife.
 The date is October 16, 2011, and much of the film is revealed in flashback.

 Tim (Johnny Lewis) and Molly get married and move into Molly's childhood home.
 Strange happenings in the house soon plague the couple.
 Tim has to leave town for a few days, leaving Molly, a recovering heroin addict, alone.
 The film reveals a hidden underground shrine in the shed.
 In her childhood room, Molly hears crying in her closet.
 Upon Tim's return, he discovers Molly naked and staring blankly into a corner of the bedroom, appearing delusional.

 Molly begins to record their neighbors, a little girl and her mother who live nearby.
 She encounters paranormal forces in the house and at work, where she hears a man singing the traditional song "Lovely Molly."
 The next day, Molly's boss shows her the surveillance camera footage, which shows Molly completely alone putting down her pants and jerking in a sexual manner against the wall.
-In reply Molly cries out that she was in fact sexually assaulted by somebody she couldn't see as he was behind her.
+In reply, Molly cries out that she was in fact sexually assaulted by somebody she couldn't see as he was behind her.
 Molly becomes hysterical and is sent home.
 Her condition becomes worse as she films and talks to a dead deer, and attempts to seduce the local pastor.
 Fearing for her safety, Tim takes her to the doctor, but she is healthy.
 That night, Molly attacks Tim and bites his lips, nearly pulling them off.
 Terrified, Tim calls Molly's sister Hannah.
 In the basement, Hannah finds that Molly has been keeping a rotting deer that she stabs, screaming that their father told her Hannah killed him.
 Hannah says that she was protecting herself and the young Molly from their father, and asks Molly to come live with her.
 Molly giggles, saying that if she does, her father will kill Hannah's son Peter.